HasanaghaAzad/influencer-management-app/README.md

 ```

 ### 3. Generate a JWT Secret
-Use the following command to generate a secure key for your application:
+Use the following command to generate a secure key:
 ```bash
 openssl rand -base64 32
 ```